How to Plan a Low-Carb Tour in Long Beach

 Use a simple notebook or a free app like MyFitnessPal or Cronometer to log your daily carb intake and how you felt afterward.
 Note which meals left you energized, which caused bloating or fatigue, and which restaurants were most accommodating.

 After Day 2 or 3, adjust your itinerary.
-Maybe you discovered a hidden gem café with perfect keto pancakes.
+Maybe you discovered a hidden gem caf with perfect keto pancakes.
 Maybe a seafood spot you thought was safe had hidden cornstarch in the batter.
 Use real-time feedback to refine your tour.

-Remember: This isn’t about perfection.
-It’s about awareness and adaptation.
+Remember: This isnt about perfection.
+Its about awareness and adaptation.

 Best Practices